chef/chef-web-docs/content/sass/sso.md

 * urn:oasis:names:tc:SAML:2.0:nameid-format:transient

-Click Submit button to patch the SSO settings on chef-automate
+Click the Submit button to patch the SSO settings on the chef-automate

 Multiple options can be selected.